Image of woman with arrows indicating a Brazilian Butt Lift (BBL). A great procedure to get at Chicago's Iteld Plastic Surgery

 Got a sagging butt or is it just not shapely enough?
 If you’ve been thinking about “fixing” it so it’s more esthetically in line with the rest of you, having a Brazilian Butt Lift (commonly referred to as a BBL) may be the right option for you.
-This is a surgical procedure that transfers your own fat from another area of your body and then I strategically inject into your buttocks to help create more fullness and a shapelier contour.
+This is a surgical procedure that transfers your fat from another area of your body and then I strategically inject it into your buttocks to help create more fullness and a shapelier contour.

 Here are the five frequently asked questions we often address with patients as they decide whether to have a Brazilian Butt Lift: